theypsilon/concat/README.md

-It is possible to mix between different parameter types, because the under the hood we are using a ``std::ostringstream``.
+It is possible to mix between different parameter types, because under the hood we are using a ``std::ostringstream``.

     std::cout << concat<' '>("hello", "world", std::make_tuple(1,2,3), std::string("!"), v) << std::endl;